jackjliew/ai-openscale/insight-timechart.md

 Select a deployment from the dashboard to see monitoring data for that deployment.
 {: shortdesc}

-## Monitoring Fairness, Requests per Minute, and Accuracy
+## Monitoring Fairness, Average Requests per Minute, and Accuracy
 {: #insight-time-chart}

 Monitoring data for individual deployments are displayed in a time series chart.
-The chart tracks Fairness, Requests per Minute, and Accuracy over the last seven days.
+The chart tracks Fairness, Average Requests per Minute, and Accuracy over the last seven days.

   ![Time series chart](images/insight-time-chart.png)